pratysri/dbms_final_project/README.md

-# DBMS Final Project Starter (PostgreSQL + FastAPI + Basic Frontend)
+# DBMS Final Project – Student Submission

-This starter kit matches your course requirements:
-- PostgreSQL schema + seed data
-- Required SQL queries
+I completed a small e‑commerce system using PostgreSQL, FastAPI, and a minimalist vanilla JS frontend.
+This repository contains the runnable code plus a `deliverables/` folder with the PDFs and ERD for grading.

+Highlights:
-- Minimal FastAPI API (CRUD for products, customers, credit cards, purchases)
+- Products, customers, credit cards, and purchases with line items
-- Super simple HTML frontend calling the API
+- Clean REST API (FastAPI) with Pydantic validation
+- Minimal, modern UI (Pico.css) that exercises all endpoints
+- SQL schema with seed data + example analytical queries

 ## Quick Start